andrew/ultimate-awesome/README.md

 - [learn-roc](https://github.com/fpsvogel/learn-roc) - Learning resources for Roc.
 - [awesome-gear-protocol](https://github.com/gear-tech/awesome-gear-protocol) - Awesome Gear Protocol & Vara Network: standards, SDKs, Sails, tools, examples, wallets, explorers, docs.
 - [awesome-openclaw](https://github.com/geekjourneyx/awesome-openclaw) -  A curated collection of OpenClaw resources, guides, skills, and best practices.
 Open source AI agent platform for    WhatsApp, Telegram, Discord automation.
+- [awesome-agentic-artifact-creation](https://github.com/geminilight/awesome-agentic-artifact-creation) - A curated paper list on agentic artifact creation, an emerging paradigm in which AI agents autonomously construct and iteratively refine artifacts through planning, tool use, feedback, and revision.
 - [free-computer-architecture-resources](https://github.com/getvmio/free-computer-architecture-resources) - Computer Architecture Free Resources | This repo collects 18 of free resources for Computer Architecture. 🏗️ Uncover the foundations of computing with our Computer Architecture Blueprint repository!
 Featuring an extensive collection of free resources, courses, and an online Playground, this is yo.
 - [free-computer-science-resources](https://github.com/getvmio/free-computer-science-resources) - Computer Science Free Resources | This repo collects 75 of free resources for Computer Science. 💻 Explore the foundations of computing with our Computer Science Hub!
 This repository features a curated collection of free educational resources covering various CS topics.
 With an interactive online .
 - [free-machine-learning-resources](https://github.com/getvmio/free-machine-learning-resources) - Machine Learning Free Resources | This repo collects 212 of free resources for Machine Learning. 🤖 Unlock the potential of intelligent systems with our Machine Learning Lab repository!
 Featuring a curated collection of free resources and an online Playground, this is your experimental ground for .